 If your dog is experiencing any of these symptoms persistently, it’s time for a visit to the vet.

 If your dog is experiencing pain, your vet is likely to prescribe oral pain medication for him.
 Some of these you can buy from a pharmacy, but it’s imperative that you do not give your dog any medication without discussing it first with your vet.
 This is because giving the wrong dose, or giving a medication when your dog has an underlying condition, could be fatal to your dog.

 NSAIDs stands for ‘non-steroidal anti-inflammatory drugs’.
 They are the most common first-line choice of pain relief and anti-inflammatory for dogs.
 The most common active ingredients include meloxicam, carprofen, firocoxib and deracoxib.

-NSAIDs are the same class of drugs as ibuprofen and aspirin, however ibuprofen is highly toxic to dogs and should never be given.
-Aspirin for dogs is rarely prescribed by vets, as there are much more effective NSAIDs which are not ‘off-label’ (in other words, licensed for use in animals).
+NSAIDs are the same class of drugs as ibuprofen and aspirin, however, ibuprofen is highly toxic to dogs and should never be given.
+Aspirin for dogs is rarely prescribed by vets, as there are much more effective NSAIDs that are not ‘off-label’ (in other words, licensed for use in animals).

 NSAIDs should always be given with food, unless your vet advises otherwise, as they can cause dangerous gastrointestinal side effects, including vomiting, diarrhea, and gastric ulcers.

 Nevertheless, despite the potential side effects, they are extremely effective at reducing pain, inflammation and temperatures, so they are usually what your vet will reach for to deal with your dog’s pain.

 Can dogs take Tylenol?
 It depends.
 Over-the-counter (OTC) pain relievers can endanger your dog’s health.
 Unless under the direction or supervision of a veterinarian, dogs should not be given human medications like ibuprofen (Advil), acetaminophen (Tylenol), or aspirin.